What is a “secondary ticketing website”?

-If you’re looking unhappy with your treatment from a secondary ticketing site and seeking redress, FanFair Alliance recommends following the self-help advice we developed jointly with Claire Turnham from the Victim of Viagogo’s Claire Turnham.
+If you’re looking unhappy with your treatment from a secondary ticketing site and seeking redress, FanFair Alliance recommends following the self-help advice we developed jointly with Claire Turnham from the Victim of Viagogo Facebook group.

 Isn’t ticket touting illegal?

 In some instances, yes.
-For example, the general re-sale of football tickets has been banned in the UK since 1994.
-However, unlike countries such as France or Norway, the re-selling of live music tickets for profit is not breaking UK law.
+For example, the re-sale of football tickets has been banned in the UK since 1994.
+However, unlike countries such as France or Norway, the re-selling of live music tickets for profit is not against UK law.

-Theoretically, there is a variety of legislation in place – including the Consumer Rights Act 2015, the Consumer Contracts Regulations 2013, and the Computer Misuse Act 1990 – that should help protect fans and ensure secondary ticketing websites operate with greater transparency.
+Theoretically, there is a variety of legislation in place – including the Consumer Rights Act 2015, the Consumer Contracts (Information, Cancellation & Additional Charges) Regulations 2013, and the Consumer Protection From Unfair Trading Regulations 2008 – that should help protect audiences and ensure secondary ticketing websites operate with greater transparency.

 How much is the secondary ticketing market worth?

 What is the impact of ticket touting on the music industry?

-Industrial-scale ticket touting is hugely damaging to music businesses, and to the wider music economy – diverting millions of pounds into the back pockets of touts.
+Industrial-scale ticket touting is hugely damaging to music businesses, and to the wider music economy – diverting millions of pounds into the back pockets of touts and secondary platforms.

-This market distortion also has a significant cultural impact.
-Music is obviously a commercial business, but its future prosperity is dependent on live performances being accessible to the widest possible audience, and to young people in particular.
+Music is a commercial business, but the future prosperity of music depends upon live performances being accessible to the widest possible audiences – and to young audiences in particular.